petartzar80/petition/readme.md

 -   Profile registration + possibility of later editing, log in / log out

--   Input of registration info divided into required (non-entering renders error) and optional
+-   Registration data divided into required (non-entering renders error) and optional

+-   Passwords encrypted using bcrypt - a password hashing function

 -   Registered user can sign the petition (Canvas), delete the signature and re-do it